hemanth-cyber-security/azure-cloud-security-home-labs/Lab-01-Secure-Azure-VM/Readme.md

 ##security practice

-network level -- leasr priviledge restricted inbound traffic from other network avoided exposing the vm to public internet
+network level -- least priviledge restricted inbound traffic from other network avoided exposing the vm to public internet